 }

 Yet, in fact, this is not a big data problem and can be performed on a single machine in about 10 days of computation.
 Now maybe this kind of computation becomes a Big Data problem on some implementations, but not inherently because of volume, it because of something else.

+So by the consideration of the multiple concept idea, this is large data, but could be handled by a single (vertical) system, or a distributed system.
+The data could be handled/generated either way, the question of whether you treat this situation as “Big Data” is a performance/economic one since it can theoretically be treated either way.
+Do we need some sort of “medium data” concept for this scenario?

 So "volume" isn't an ***essential characteristic*** of "big data" (note: terminologists focus upon essential characteristics for good definitions).
 And ditto for the other V's.

+Correct, they are contributory, but the determination of the technologies to use is for performance not necessarily for the dataset characteristic of volume.
+In some cases the data can’t be handled on existing single systems, so the characteristics clearly push into the distributed regime.
+In other cases you may choose to distribute even if you didn’t have to.

 So there are two possibilities: "big data" is a special kind of data (a specialization of the concept of "data"), or "big data" is a term that denotes something else that is not a specialization of the notion of data, e.g., possibly a field of study known as "big data".
 I believe it is the latter: a field of study.

+Big Data Engineering refers to the new technologies for distributing data-intensive systems, just as simulations went to MPP long ago.

 In a lay sense, I believe Big Data is largely about thinking outside the relational model of databases.
 If you Came Of Age (at least in information technology) after the early 1990's, largely you would have been exposed only to relational model thinking of data.
 If you Came Of Age prior to then, your thinking of databases is likely to be broader, e.g., network model vs. relational model of databases.
 And if you're a computer scientist who works outside of databases (e.g., operating systems, compilers/interpreters, and other systems work), then you have an even broader thinking about data structures and data processing (framed, typically, by Knuth volumes 1-3).

+This is what we focused on, that Big Data Engineering is all about non-relational models.

 Last year in the SC32 ad hoc on this work, I proposed the following definition of Big Data, which focuses upon four main characteristics: irregularity, parallelism, real-time metadata, and presentation/visualization.
 Here is my suggestion: